mdzaheerjk/Complete-Generative-AI-Bootcamp/README.md

-# 🚀 Complete Generative AI Bootcamp 2026
+# 🚀 Complete Generative AI Bootcamp

 A comprehensive, hands-on bootcamp covering everything from foundational machine learning to cutting-edge Generative AI applications.
-This repository contains curated Jupyter notebooks and resources for mastering Generative AI in 2026.
+This repository contains curated Jupyter notebooks and resources for mastering Generative AI.

 ## 📋 Table of Contents